pulp-platform/pulp-training/convolution/README.md

 Have a look at https://gcc.gnu.org/onlinedocs/gcc/Vector-Extensions.html for more information.

-The file convolution.h contains the vector data types and the built-in functions you need during the exercise.
+The file convolution.h explains the vector data types and the built-in functions you need during the exercise.

 2. Task 2